open-source-tabletop/cadence/releases/v0.1/core-rules.md

 - You must spend at least 2 Command Points per activation, unless your unit has only 1 Command Point remaining.
 - You may only spend a maximum of 4 Command Points per activation.
 - You may only perform each action once per activation.
-- If you finish your activation with 1 Command Point unspent, roll a d6, on a roll of a 1 this last Command Point is lost.
+- If you start your activation with only 1 Command Point available, roll a d6, on a roll of a 1 this last Command Point is lost.
+This still counts as your activation.

 ### Move (1 or 2 Command Points)